rkiko/AC_Agulhas_eddy_2021/README.md

 \
 an06

-I compute the oxygen variation at a given density in order to compute the respiration rate
+I compute the oxygen variation at a given density value in order to compute the respiration rate along this isopycnal.
+I choose a start and end date in order to avoid considering the profiles in which the oxygen increases.

 \
 an07